tarantool/doc/doc/reference/internals/iproto/replication.rst

 Code: 0x41.

-To join a replica set, an instance must send an initial IPROTO_JOIN request to any node in the replica set:
+To join a replica set, an instance must send an initial IPROTO_JOIN request to the master instance of the replica set:

 ..  raw:: html
     :file: images/repl_join_request.svg